-207. After the Hearing, the Standards Commission will provide the ESC, the Council / Body, the Complainer(s) and the Respondent(s) with an update about the written decision after the Hearing in accordance with the Standards Commission's Hearing Rules (in its applicable version).
+311. After the Hearing, the SCS will provide the ESC, the Council / Body, the complainer(s) and the respondent(s) with an update about the written decision in accordance with the SCS' Hearing Rules (in its applicable version).

 C.16 Guidance on handling complaints backlogs